-- 9.2.7 Once the competitor has guided the beast through the gate the run will be terminated immediately.
-If the competitor is unable to make the gate they must continue to demonstrate they are in control of the beast and attempt to complete a third circle.
-If a peg or gate is missed, the competitor must continue and not make a second attempt.
-The competitor is allowed 1 attempt at each peg/circle. - 9.2.8.
-In the camp, when the judges have determined that the competitor has lost control of the beast twice, the competitor's "cut out" section will be terminated and they will be scored '0' in this "cut out" section.
-The competitor will then be assisted out of the camp by the mounted steward and allowed to continue on course. - 9.3.
+- Crossing the line of the gate peg prior to completing the 1st and 2nd peg/circles. - A fall of horse or rider causing loss of control. - Ill-treating either the beast or horse. - Refusal to complete on sound available stock. - Horse bucking, rearing or out of control. - Excessive or harsh use of bit or spurs.
+No whip or switch may be used. - Competitor is not considered to be in safe control of their horse. - Any scoring previously for previously completed pegs/circles/gate prior to disqualification, will be at discretion of the judge. - 9.2.5 Once the competitor has completed the 3rd circle/gate/peg or guided the beast through the gate, the run will be terminated immediately. - 9.3.
 The rider and/or handler must be a Financial Full, Youth or Participant Member of the Society.
 All sections must be completed with one rider/handler. - 9.4.
 Each section must be completed in accordance with the selected pattern.
 In the event that a horse or rider falls or loses control in any section, the horse would be disqualified in that section and will not receive an overall score. - 9.5.
 Hack, Working and Time Trial patterns for the National Open Challenge are advised in the Show Schedule. - 9.6.
 To be eligible for any awards each section must have been attempted, withdrawal will be at the discretion of the Committee.